 The ancient grain quinoa has been feeding South Americans for centuries but was essentially unknown to other parts of the world until not too long ago.
 Usually seen in recipes as a steamed or boiled grain, quinoa is the size of a minute round rice grain and can also be consumed in the shape of an all-time family favorite: pasta.
 The added bonus?
 Quinoa pasta, like the grain, is filling, has a great texture, and is gluten-free.

-Give your weekly pasta night a healthy makeover by swapping traditional pasta for quinoa pasta and up the protein content.
+Give your weekly pasta night a healthy makeover by swapping traditional pasta for quinoa pasta.

 - Varieties: Found in many shapes like traditional pasta.

 - Found In: Most supermarkets and online retailers.